 Contact Linda Goodrum, Core Division Operations Manager

-The Core curriculum at Champlain College merges two distinct approaches to traditional academics—a comprehensive liberal arts program and interdisciplinary teaching and learning.
-The result is a rich experience that combines academic rigor, self-exploration, and local and global awareness, preparing twenty-first century students to live rich lives and enjoy satisfying careers.
+The Core curriculum at Champlain College merges two distinct approaches to traditional academics: a comprehensive liberal-arts program and interdisciplinary teaching and learning.
+The result is an experience that combines academic rigor, self-exploration, and local and global awareness, preparing twenty-first-century students to live rich lives and enjoy satisfying careers.

 First-year students take Concepts of the Self (fall semester) and Concepts of Community (spring semester).
 They study in linked learning communities: cohorts of twenty students who share two Core faculty members.
 Employing the Inquiry Method, these small discussion-based classes emphasize critical thinking skills and reflective learning.
 Each Concepts course is paired with a Rhetoric course.

 The college capstone is an opportunity for students in their final year to pursue a self-directed experience in their professional program that intentionally integrates their liberal learning in the Core curriculum with their program learning.
 In addition to the substantive professional-based, hands-on project in this class, the capstone will include a professional ethics component and a self-evaluation/self-reflection component.